lukasznidecki/live-departures/README.md

 - **Stop information** - Detailed departure times and route information
 - **Progressive Web App** - Install on mobile devices for native-like experience
 - **Vehicle photos** - Visual identification of different vehicle types
-- **GTFS compatible** - Ready for any city that provides GTFS data

-## 🌍 GTFS Compatibility

-This application is designed to work with any city that provides GTFS (General Transit Feed Specification) data.
-While currently configured for Kraków's MPK system, it can be easily adapted for other cities by updating the GTFS data source.

 ## 🚀 Getting Started